Food markets, farmers markets and covered halls: where Palermo shops, snacks and lunches.

 Mon-Sat 08:00-13:0040 vendorskalsa

-Piazza Sant'Anna in Palermo's Kalsa hosts a smaller daily market with a Sunday antiques rotation; fruit, vegetables and a handful of pastry counters serve the residential quarter.
+Piazza Sant'Anna in Palermo's Kalsa hosts a smaller daily market with a Sunday antiques rotation; fruit, vegetables and a handful of pastry counters serve.

 Go for: Antiques, Fruit and vegetables, Sicilian sweets